Losant/losant-docs/docs/edge-compute/walkthrough.md

 ## Build the Workflow

-Now that you have the Agent installed and running, you can build and deploy an Edge Workflow to start reading Modbus information.
+Now that you have the Agent installed and running, you can build and deploy an edge workflow to start reading Modbus information.

-You can create an Edge Workflow by clicking the `Workflows -> Create Workflow` main application menu.
+You can create an edge workflow by clicking the `Workflows -> Create Workflow` main application menu.

 ![Create Workflow Menu](/images/edge-compute/walkthrough/create-workflow-menu.png "Create Workflow Menu")